 - Short circuits in wiring harness

-- Using a lot of other gadgets such as phone chargers, extra lights, GPS which require a longer period of riding to allow the stator to fully charge the depleted battery
+- Using a lot of other gadgets such as phone chargers, extra lights, and GPS, which require a longer period of riding to allow the stator to fully charge the depleted battery

 - Faulty ECU